nelsonfigueroa/nelson.cloud/content/posts/2022-07-21-scrape-contributor-emails-from-any-git-repository.md

 With `git shortlog` you can list all contributor emails for any git repository, not just GitHub repos.

 {{< admonition type="warning" title="Disclaimer" >}}
 I am writing about this to make others aware of this form of scraping and it is purely for educational purposes.
-I do not plan on doing anything with emails from git repos and you shouldn’t either
+I do not plan on doing anything with emails from git repos and you shouldn’t either.
 {{< /admonition >}}

 {{< admonition type="info" title="tl;dr" >}}